 Train to Teach

-Our programme is at the forefront of initial teacher training, with a focus on subject-specific pedagogy, cognitive science and opportunities to rehearse before entering the classroom.
+Our train to teach programme is at the forefront of ITT, with a focus on subject-specific pedagogy, cognitive science and opportunities to rehearse before entering the classroom.
 We have designed the course to give you all the basics in the first term and a chance to build up your teaching timetable gradually as your confidence increases.
 There are lots of opportunities to strategically observe expert colleagues both live and online, before practising strategies in the classroom yourself.
-Our programme is highly personalised and provides the chance to focus on specific elements of teaching term by term, culminating in successful achievement of the Teachers’ Standards.
+Our ITT programme is highly personalised and provides the chance to focus on specific elements of teaching term by term, culminating in successful achievement of Qualified Teacher Status (QTS).